 However, after Jesus’ Ascension, the teachings of the New Covenant that He preached began to be changed and distorted— in AD 325, the truth of the Passover Jesus taught was completely abolished in the Council of Nicaea (For more information, please refer to article Weeds and Wheat).
 For this reason, the Bible prophesied that Jesus will come a second time to restore all the teachings He taught at His first coming and restore the truth to bring salvation.

 How can we know the time of Jesus second coming?
-Jesus Himself told his disciples the sign of His second coming.
+Jesus gave His disciples a specific sign to recognise His second coming.